 3. Say hello and ask questions.

 To keep things simple, I’m reminding myself that all I have to do is introduce myself.
 I’m not there to make new best friends.
-I’m not there to sell.
-I’m not there to “make things happen”.
+I’m not there to sell or to “make things happen”.
 I can simply be interested in finding out about the other people there.
+I can ask the Next Question™.
 My goal is to plant some seeds and build some bridges to see where things could go in the future.
 That’s all.
 Networking is all about creating opportunities; all I have do tonight is give myself the chance to do just that.